awsdocs/aws-step-functions-developer-guide/doc_source/input-output-resultpath.md

 }
 ```

-The result of the Lambda function is:
+The result of the Lambda function is the following\.

 ```
 Hello, AWS Step Functions!
 ```

 Instead of preserving the input and inserting the result as a new node in the JSON, we can overwrite an existing node\.

-For example, just as omitting or setting `"ResultPath": "$"` overwrites the entire node, you can specify an individual node to overwrite with the result:
+For example, just as omitting or setting `"ResultPath": "$"` overwrites the entire node, you can specify an individual node to overwrite with the result\.

 ```
 "ResultPath": "$.comment"
 ```

 Because the `comment` node already exists in the state input, setting `ResultPath` to `"$.comment"` replaces that node in the input with the result of the Lambda function\.
-Without further filtering by `OutputPath`, the following is passed to the output:
+Without further filtering by `OutputPath`, the following is passed to the output\.

 ```
 {